GrumpyOldTroll/libmcrx/HOWTO.md

 ~~~

 NB: note that a [docker issue](https://github.com/moby/moby/issues/25181) causes the interface ordering to be determined by their lexical name, not the order they're added.
-So in this example, it's important to ensure that the macvlan's name is lexcially later than `docker0` so that it's mapped inside the amtgw container, the output network is mapped to eth1 instead of eth0, since in that container eth0 is used for the AMT and DNS traffic and eth1 is used for the multicast output.
+So in this example, it's important to ensure that the macvlan's name is lexically later than `docker0` so that it's mapped inside the amtgw container, the output network is mapped to eth1 instead of eth0, since in that container eth0 is used for the AMT and DNS traffic and eth1 is used for the multicast output.

 Note that for a VM, forwarding traffic into the LAN doesn't have to mean onto a wire, it can be forwarded into a host-only adapter from a guest to send traffic to the host machine or another guest machine sharing the host-only network.
 This can be a useful way to work with multicast in a development environment.